cisagov/cyhy-feeds/README.md

 # Cyhy-feeds :inbox_tray: :outbox_tray:

-cyhy-feeds consists of two parts; the extractor and the receiver
+cyhy-feeds consists of two parts; the extractor and the retriever

 `cyhy-data-extract` compresses the data, signs the compressed file, encrypts the file, and pushes the encrypted compressed file to a bucket in S3 using AWS creds.